-Even if math isn't your favorite, you can succeed in high school math.
+Even if math isn't your favorite subject you can succeed in high school math.

 This article will identify what is holding back your student and show you how to help them past it.

 Math Struggles Are Common

 First, understand that high school math classes poses challenges for all students.